SeulGeek/SeulGeek/README.md

 - iOS
 - Blockchain

-## :sparkles: My personal goal in 2021
+## :sparkles: 2022
-- Enjoy learning!
+- A little progress each day adds up to big results.